VolkanSah/CLI-Baseline/README.md

 ## License

+Its free!
 Use whatever license your org prefers.
 I recommend a short permissive license (MIT or CC0) for the tooling/scripts unless the data contains sensitive or proprietary file paths.
+Have fun!